Saturday, March 14, 2026

 We were gone for two hours.

-We would have stayed longer but three men showed up.
+We would've stayed longer, but three men showed up.

-They were the same group of men that was in Farmer's Daughter's field and it looked like they were surveying.
+They were the same group of men that had been in Farmer's Daughter's field, and it looked like they were surveying.

 I wasn't really needed.